gnomondigital/workshop-pyspark/urban_consumption/README.md

 6. From the prepared dataset, create a new dataset that aggregates the values of the seven "descriptive" columns (over the years 2008 - 2012) for each country.
 Each row in the new dataset should contain the average value of the descriptive columns per country during this five-year period.
+7. which country has the highest average meat production per capita for the years 2008-2012?